DLF rental arm to buy Hines stake in premium commercial proj in Gurugram for Rs 780 cr | Business

 DLF rental arm to buy Hines stake in premium commercial proj in Gurugram for Rs 780 cr

-Realty major DLF on Friday said its rental arm DCCDL has entered into an agreement to acquire the stake of US-based Hines in a premium commercial project in Gurugram for Rs 780 crore.
+Realty major DLF's rental arm DCCDL has entered into an agreement to acquire the stake of US-based Hines in a premium commercial project in Gurugram for Rs 780 crore, the company said in a regulatory filing.
 DLF Cyber City Developers Ltd (DCCDL), the joint venture firm of DLF and Singapore's sovereign wealth fund GIC, has entered into a securities purchase agreement with funds managed by Hines for acquisition of their stake in Fairleaf Real Estate, which owns and operates 'One Horizon Center'.

-''The purchase consideration for this acquisition is approximately Rs 780 crore, subject to customary closing adjustments,'' a regulatory filing said.
+''The purchase consideration for this acquisition is approximately Rs 780 crore, subject to customary closing adjustments,'' the company said in a late night filing on Friday.
 Hines has around nearly 52 per cent stake in the One Horizon Centre while the rest is with DCCDL.
 DCCDL has the first right of refusal with respect to acquiring Hines' stake.

 The commercial tower One Horizon Center has leasable area of about 8,13,000 square feet offering high-end Grade A office spaces along with complementary retail space.
 The acquisition is subject to customary conditions to closure and is expected to be consummated in the next quarter.